ebmscruff/pyDebtCalc/README.md

  * Name , Balance , APR , Payment

-Update this file with your debts (and remove the example cards), *run the program once* and capture the the values of the following fields:
+Update this file with your debts (and remove the example cards), *run the program*.

- * Debt in this configuration
- * Amount paid in this configuration

- 2. data/initial

-This is a CSV (comma separated values) file in the following format:

- * Original Total Debt , Original Amount to Payoff

-Fill in these fields with the values from the "Debts in this configuration" and "Amount Paid in this configuration" fields from your first run.
+# Clearing cached data

+At first run, your expected total amount paid and total debt will be saved in data/initial.
+To clear this data, delete this file.